3p3v/rs232_remote_access/README.md

 The main functions can be found in [app](./app/) for final app and [app_debug](./app_debug/) - for debug purposes.

 The rest of the files are located in [libs](./libs/) directory:
-- [core](./libs/core/) contains files that implement the connections between user and the remote device (in respect to the remotes protocol),
+- [core](./libs/core/) contains files that implement the connections between user and the remote device in respect to the remote's protocol,
+    - the client's side implementation of the protocol can be found in [extensions directory](./libs/core/core_agn/extensions/),
-- [main_modules](./libs/main_modules/) implements the management of the devices, error handling ect.,
+- [main_modules](./libs/main_modules/) implements the management of the devices, error handling etc.,
 - [setup_loader](./libs/setup_loader/) implements loading structures from setup file.

 Core and main_modules were split into *_agn and *_impl.